infrawatch/feature-verification-tests/README.rst

  - 'ceilometer-write-qdr-mesh'
  - 'enable-stf'

-The tags for the ansible playbook correspond to these templates and run the appropriate trests for each deployment.
+The tags for the ansible playbook correspond to these templates and run the appropriate tests for each deployment.

 The current set of functional tests are: